omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/posts_app.md

-### Start implementing the posts app:
+## Start implementing the posts app:

-1. Use `randomBytes` from `crypto` to generate `id`s and `body-parser` middleware to parse incoming request bodies in a middleware before your handlers, available under the `req.body` property.
+1. Create an `index.js` file inside `posts` folder, use `randomBytes` from `crypto` to generate `id`s and `body-parser` middleware to parse incoming request bodies in a middleware before your handlers, available under the `req.body` property.

 ```js
 const express = require("express");